Docas95/Basic-Blog-Website/README.md

 # Basic-Blog-Website
-A basic blog I created for myself.
+A basic blog template I created for myself.
+Made in about 30 minutes.

+Link to my blog on neocities built with this template: https://robins-secret-hideout.neocities.org/